TheCalebThornton/CollapsibleJS/README.md

 ## Future enhancements:
--Remove dependency on JQuery
+- Remove dependency on JQuery
--Allow the user to pass in a class OR Id attribute identifier for target -Support Module Loaders
+- Allow the user to pass in a class OR Id attribute identifier for target
+- Support Module Loaders
--More elegant error handling
+- More elegant error handling

 ## License